Umar4rabiu/alx-low_level_programming/README.md

-# My readme file containing my C-programming project "0x00.
-C - Hello, World"
+# My readme file at the root of the repo